-STUDENT ORGANIZATION COMMITTEE (SOC)
+CANDIATE PROGRESSION COMMITTEE (CPC)

-The purpose of the SOC is to empower students by providing them with a student run support organization.
+The purpose of the CPC is to empower students by providing them with a student run support organization.
 The organization attends to student issues and supports students' rights and needs.
-Students elect the Chairs of the SOC, and any student is welcome to be a member of this committee.
+Any student is welcome to be a member of this committee.
 Any student concern can be addressed by this committee, and then brought to the Board or any other committee if necessary.
 This organization also may develop conferences and programs focused specifically on student needs and interests.